Individual & Couples Therapist

 In my practice, I use therapy approaches that can help you move along the path to recovery.

-In response to the unique needs of the individual, I utilize Family Systems Theory, Humanistic Existentialism, Jungian, Somatic, Attachment Theory, Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy techniques, Psychodynamic Therapy (the deeper meaning and understanding of the effect of patterns and history on current life)and Person-Centered Therapy.
+In response to the unique needs of the individual, I utilize Family Systems Theory, Humanistic Existentialism, Jungian, Somatic, Attachment Theory, Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy techniques, Psychodynamic Therapy (the deeper meaning and understanding of the effect of patterns and history on current life) and Person-Centered Therapy.
+I also completed trainings in EMDR and Somatic Experiencing (level 1).

 Research shows that the strongest predictor of success in clinical therapy work is the quality of the relationship between therapist and client.
 I seek to build therapeutic relationships that provide support, empowerment, insight, compassion and hope at times.
 “People start healing the moment they feel heard.”